 At Henry Fleckenstein’s death in Portland, Oregon, a Morning Oregonian headline read “Pioneer Laid to Rest,” and hailed his fifty years as a local resident and successful businessman as senior member of local wholesale liquor firms.
 The newspaper, however, failed to note the round-about route that Fleckenstein, shown right, took in getting to Portland and achieving prosperity by selling whiskey.

 Henry was born in 1838 in the historic city of Worms, in the province of Rhine-Hessen, along the banks of the Rhine River in what is now Germany.
 His father was Daniel Fleckenstein, likely in the brewing or wine trade that was so important to that region.
-After receiving an elementary public education at the age of sixteen and the third of Daniel’s sons, Henry was apprenticed to the brewery trade where he labored for the next six years.
+The third son, after receiving an elementary public education, at the age of sixteen Henry was apprenticed to the brewery trade where he labored for the next six years.

 At that point, Henry’s peripatetic ways took hold.
 Not likely to inherit his father’s wealth and seeking better opportunities, in 1860 he left for America.
 The trip was made by sailing ship, subject to both wind and calm, and took 35 days before he landed at New York harbor.
 Almost immediately he headed off across the continent to St. Louis, Missouri.
 It was city with both a large German population and a brewing center.